 General Course Information

-Course Code MUSGEN 2002 Course International Study Tour: Music Coordinating Unit Elder Conservatorium of Music Term Winter Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 30 hours per week for 3 weeks Available for Study Abroad and Exchange Y Prerequisites At least 24 units of level 1 courses in a music specialisation Restrictions Available to Bachelor of Music students only Quota 10 Course Description This course is enables a short study tour for University of Adelaide students led by Adelaide teaching staff.
+Course Code MUSGEN 2002 Course International Study Tour: Music Coordinating Unit Elder Conservatorium of Music Term Summer Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 30 hours per week for 3 weeks Available for Study Abroad and Exchange Y Prerequisites At least 24 units of Level I courses in a Music specialisation Restrictions Available to Bachelor of Music students only Quota 10 Course Description This course enables University of Adelaide students to undertake a short study tour led by Adelaide teaching staff.
 Students will be expected to complete a number of intensively taught preliminary classes at Adelaide before travel overseas.
 While on location, students will undertake a series of seminars, masterclasses, performances and visits.
 This course is designed to enhance students understanding and appreciation of the contemporary musical world and gain a deeper insight into cultures of selected foreign countries.
 Topics may include detailed study of a traditional musical culture, enhanced through attending performances; study of different pedagogical approaches to music study, enhanced through attendance and participation in masterclasses; performance experience through playing in concerts, including with students from the destination country; study of the structural, economic and social foundations of the music profession in the destination country.

 Course Learning OutcomesLearning outcomes:

 (1) Demonstrate a close understanding of the music culture of another country

 (2) Understanding of the role of music in another cultural context